clicon/clixon-docs/netconf.rst

 Extensions
 ^^^^^^^^^^

-The protocol have a couple of extensions to the Netconf protocol as follows:
+The internal IPC protocol have a couple of extensions to the Netconf protocol as follows:

 * *content* - for ``get`` command with values "config", "nonconfig" or "all", to indicate which parts of state and config are requested.
 This option is taken from RESTCONF.
 Example::